aalm/bbs-fw_wiki/Configuration-Tool.md

 **Walk Mode**
 Uncheck if you want to disable the walk mode function.
 Using walk mode without a speed sensor will not be ideal.
+When walk mode is disabled in configuration but activated by command from the display the previously selected assist level will continue to be used.

 `Default: true`